Expanding Services as a Form of Social Infrastructure

 Retail of Products which Contribute to Regional Revitalization

 Seven & i Group makes use of comprehensive alliance agreements to promote various regional revitalization initiatives with respective local governments.
 For example, Seven-Eleven Japan recognizes the importance of local flavors and food cultures by developing products that use local ingredients.
 Ito-Yokado, York-Benimaru, and other Group companies are helping to promote the appeal of local areas by retailing regional products and proposals for menus using local products and ingredients.
-In the fiscal year ended February 28, 2023, at two stores in Yachiyo city, Chiba Prefecture, York participated in the Yachipan Project—an event for producing and selling bread based on ideas from local high school students carried out as part of the initiatives with local governments—and sold two types of bread.
+Ito-Yokado has collaborated with elementary school students in Ota-ku, Tokyo, to commercialize the Ota-ku school lunch menu item “Takopettan,” which it sells at some stores in Tokyo.
+In addition, at two stores in Yachiyo City, Chiba Prefecture, York participated in the Yachipan Project—an event for producing and selling bread based on ideas from local high school students carried out as part of the initiatives with local governments—and sold two types of bread.

-Bread conceived and realized by high school students from Yachio City, Chiba Prefecture “Yachipan Project” (York)
+Bread conceived and realized by high school students from Yachio City, Chiba Prefecture “Yachipan” (Ito-Yokado)

 Establishment of Polling Stations in Stores